Aqasch/solving_SYK_model_with_RL/README.md

 A binary encoding scheme encodes quantum circuit into a 3D tensor as RL-state capturing the order and arrangement of gates.
 CNN instead of a FNN is prefered because of the following reasons:

-    1. Unlike methods that flatten the 3D encoding into a single dimension (e.g. in FNNs) this scheme retains the full 3D structure.
+- Unlike methods that flatten the 3D encoding into a single dimension (e.g. in FNNs) this scheme retains the **full 3D structure**.

-    2. The spatial structure is directly leveraged using a 3D-CNN, enabling more effective learning and representation of quantum circuit features.
+- **The spatial structure is directly leveraged using a 3D-CNN**, enabling more effective learning and representation of quantum circuit features.

 To soldify the advantage with CNN we consider two distinct 4-qubit Hamiltonians (1) The $N=8$ SYK dense Hamiltonian and (2) an $\texttt{LiH}$ molecule with $3.4$ bond distance.
 This encoding scheme improves the agent's ability to process and analyze quantum circuits as can be seen here: